Marvin W. Hunt

 Marvin W. Hunt is an American Renaissance historian, author, and academic.
 He is a professor emeritus in the College of Humanities and Social Sciences at the North Carolina State University.

-Hunt is most known for his work on the English Renaissance, particularly on Shakespeare, and maintains a secondary interest in creative nonfiction, primarily focused on travel writing.
 His travel stories have been published in The New York Times, The Washington Post, The Atlanta Journal-Constitution, and The North Carolina Literary Review.
 In addition, he is the author of two books Looking for Hamlet, which received a starred Kirkus review and Among the Children of the Sun: Travels in the Family Islands of the Bahamas.
 Hunt serves on the board of advisors of the Rasmussen-Hines Rare Book and Manuscript Collection.

 Education

 Hunt obtained his Baccalaureate degree in English and Psychology from East Carolina University in 1973, and went on to earn a master's degree in English from the same university in 1976.
 His master's thesis was entitled "Ignatius his Conclave: John Donne’s Anatomy of the World".
 In 1987, he completed his Ph.D. in Renaissance and Eighteenth Century studies, with a thesis titled "The Semiology of Character in Sir Philip Sidney's Fiction," under the direction of S. K. Heninger Jr.